 - Mix in remaining ingredients, and fold well until combined.

 - Using an ice cream scooper, scoop batter into each muffin well about 3/4 of the way.

-- Bake at 400 degrees f. for 10 mins, and then reduce oven temp to 350 and bake for another 5-8 mins.
-Once you reduce the oven temp to 350 degrees, keep an eye out on these and toothpick test them at the 6 min mark to ensure they do not dry out.
+- Bake at 350 degrees fahrenheit for 15-18 minutes.
+Keep an eye out on these and toothpick test them at the 15 min mark to ensure they do not dry out.
 If the toothpick comes out clean, they are all set.

 Last month, we enjoyed some Tony Roma ribs at home with some fresh corn salads and Honey Corn Muffins.
 The muffins came out so moist which was appreciated because all to often I find corn muffins have the tendency to get either dry or hard really quick!
 I used coconut oil in these which kept them moist.

 Will you be making these Honey Corn Muffins?
 Have you made them?
 Share below!